Transforming trauma into a thing of the past.

 I am a survivor of childhood trauma and adult trauma - healed with EMDR.
 In fact, I wouldn’t be where I am today if it wasn’t for the extraordinary healing power of EMDR.
 I believe God’s purpose for my life is to walk alongside individuals who feel lost, broken or damaged, and provide healing and real transformation.
 I was vulnerable, brave and courageous and it was the best decision I could have ever made for myself.
 I know how miserable , lonely and desperate it feels to be stuck.
 You are not your trauma.

 Life is about connection.
 I want to connect with people and teach them how to connect with others.
-Connection creates growth.
+Connection creates growth and healing.

 I don’t want long term “forever” clients.
 I want to help people thrive in life.
 I don’t just go through the motions of therapy.
 I utilize EMDR because I believe in it and I live it.
 I have witnessed how healing and transformational it has been with individuals and families, breaking the cycle of generational trauma.